crosscompute/missions/Next/20220315-1030 Analytics Automation Framework 0.9.2.md

     Create example with multiple scripts
     Consider specifying empty environment variables for send-emails

-    Support { x | label }
-    Support display.layout = auto

     Document TableView
     Consider caching a run if caching is enabled in configuration Redirect to log if it is defined
     Redirect to output once variables.dictionary exists in debug_folder execution_time_in_seconds
     Consider allowing alt text for ImageView
-    Update the framework so we can specify a custom base and root template Update documentation
+    Update documentation

     Update the framework to make it possible to restrict visible automations and batches based on a token via display.authorization.function = check.authorize and display.authorization.groups